cryancampbell/SGE2_behavior/README.md

 diedInPhase - TRUE/FALSE for this animal<br>
 daysOut - number of days spent in clinic only<br>
 fracTimeInGroup - total days spent IN the group / total time between group start and experiment</p>

+### all animals file Description
+file = sge2Behavior_phase[1/2]_adj[SingleCell/Vax/EnvChall]_allAnimals.txt

+pre-group-centering, the raw metadata for every animal in the phase, this includes DV2J as well as animals who were present for less than the required 50% of the time